OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 ### Report to City Clerks' Department

-* Changes to disposition template: Recorded vote and conflict of interest lists changes from tables to line-separated text.
+* Reported: Changes to disposition template: Recorded vote and conflict of interest lists changes from tables to line-separated text.
-* Some dispositions listed through the data.winnipeg.ca Word Dispositions Dataset unavailable.
-Unavailable dispositions are listed with the incorrect MIME type.
-When loaded a login prompt is shown.
-Only one regular council meeting dispostion (27-01-2016) is missing.

 ### Setup Instructions